Flexible Spending Account

 The Flexible Spending Account (FSA) Plan allows you to set aside funds on a pre-tax basis to pay for unreimbursed, eligible health care expenses and dependent day care expenses.
-If you are a Full-Time employee, you may enroll within 31 days of your hire date.
-If you are a Part-Time employee, you may enroll within 31 days from your attainment of CCE status.
-Participation in the plan begins on the 31st day of employment or 31 days from attainment of CCE status.
-Your annual election amount should be based on the amount of eligible expenses that you anticipate you will incur between the date you begin participation in the Plan and the end of the same calendar year.
+If you are a Full-Time employee, you may enroll within 31 days of your hire date and participation in the plan begins on the 31st day of employment.
+If you are a Part-Time employee, you may enroll within 31 days from your attainment of CCE and participation in the plan begins on the 31st day from attainment of CCE.

 FIT's Flexible Spending Account Plan Administrator is Flexible Benefit Administrators, Inc. (FBA).
 Once you enroll, you will receive a Benefits Card that may be used to pay for most eligible expenses at the point of service.
 You will be able to register for an online account (.pdf) which will enable you to view your account balance and transactions, provide substantiation of expenses when requested by FBA, and submit claims for reimbursement of eligible expenses not paid for with your Benefits Card.
 You may also contact them at (800) 437-3539.
 Reimbursement claim forms are found in the forms section of the Benefits website.

 Below is an overview of the two accounts available: the Health Care Flexible Spending Account and the Dependent Day Care Flexible Spending Account.